ciDSproj/wine_classification/README.md

 ## Overview
-In this project I built several logistic regression models for predicting wine classes using various methods of feature selection.
+In this project I built classification models for predicting wine classes applying various methods of feature selection for dimensionality reduction.
+I used filter and wrapper methods to select a subset of the original features which are good predictors of the target.
+I also applied L1 and L2 regularizations as penalties against model complexity.
+Another approach for selecting relevant features from the dataset is using a random forest and measuring the feature importance.

 ## Resources Used